vickywane/digitaloceanspaces-upload-api/submission.md

 SECRET_KEY=<SPACE_SECRET_KEY>
 ```

-One way to perform operations on your Digitalocean Space is through the use of supported AWS SDKs as they are quite compatible.
-The Digitalocean Spaces [documentation](https://docs.digitalocean.com/products/spaces/) provides a list of operations you can perform on the Spaces API using AWS SDK.
+One way to programmatically perform operations on your bucket within [Spaces](https://www.digitalocean.com/products/spaces/) is through the use of supported AWS SDKs as they are compatible.
+The Digitalocean Spaces [documentation](https://docs.digitalocean.com/products/spaces/) provides a list of operations you can perform on the Spaces API using an AWS SDK.

 To implement the file uploads, modify the `UploadProfileImage` mutation function within the `Schema.resolvers.go` file with the code below which uploads an image from the resolver function into our Digitalocean Spaces bucket.

+Using the next few code snippets, you would gradualy put together the upload logic in the `UploadProfileImage` mutation resolver.

+First, add the code snippet below to create a session using the `aws-sdk-go` with your bucket within the Spaces service using the `access_key` and `secret_key` credentials you stored in the `.env` file.

 ```go
 [label schema.resolvers.go]